realityforge/zim/README.md

 ## Source Tree Sets

 Zim has a number of Source Tree Sets, which specify groups of Git repositories.
-To add new repositories, edit the zim file in the Zim project directory.
+To add new repositories, edit the `./zim_config.rb` file in the Zim project directory.

 You can specify which Source Tree Set to operator over using the `-s` or `--source-tree-set` command line parameter.
 If unspecified, the changes will be applied to the default source tree set which happens to be `'DEPI'`.